1989chenguo/CloudComputingLabs/Lab2/README.md

 Your program should complete all the **tasks described in section `3.1.1~3.1.7` except `3.1.3`**.

 In the basic version, you have **only one request per TCP connection going on at the same time**.
-The client waits for response, and when it gets response,  perhaps reuses the connection for a new request.
+The client waits for response, and when it gets response, perhaps reuses the TCP connection for a new request (or use a new TCP connection).
 This is also what normal HTTP server supports.

 ##### 3.1.8.2 Advanced version